lcaccavaro/node-ts-GoFinances/README.md

 # Node Typescript - Upload Transactions
-Node Typescript - Upload transaction list - Basic Node concepts for API and Unit tests.
+Basic Node concepts for API and Unit tests.
 Typescript and TypeORM